What is Religious Abuse?

 For example, The Church of Jesus Christ of Latter-day Saints defines abuse as “the mistreatment or neglect of others in a way that causes physical, emotional, or sexual harm.”

-The church explains that “abuse cannot be tolerated in any form” and it promotes the prevention of abuse and the protection and support of survivors.
-Additionally, The Church of Jesus Christ of Latter-day Saints website states, “Reports of abuse should never be dismissed.
+The church explains that “abuse cannot be tolerated in any form,” and it promotes the prevention of abuse and the protection and support of survivors.
+Additionally, the Church of Jesus Christ of Latter-day Saints website states, “Reports of abuse should never be dismissed.
 Everyone should respond with compassion and sensitivity toward victims and their families.
 Those affected by abuse need to be heard and supported.”

 The church includes the possibility of abuse and its violation of societal laws: they encourage reporting abuse to the civil authorities.
 The church recognizes that church members and leaders must adhere to all legal obligations to report abuse.